 During mediation, a neutral third party, who is usually an unaffiliated Schaumburg divorce lawyer, tries to facilitate a settlement.
 Mediation has a number of benefits for both parties.
 It costs less than further litigation.
 Furthermore, mediation increases both civility and control.
 These qualities make medication a very good foundation for future co-parenting.

 If both parties negotiate with open minds and in good faith, mediation is successful about 75% of the time.

 Work with an Experienced Attorney

 Every marriage dissolution is different, but most follow the same procedural outline.
-For a free consultation with an experienced Schaumburg divorce lawyer, contact the Law Offices of Martin A. Delaney III, Ltd. We routinely handle matters in DeKalb County and nearby jurisdictions.
+For a free consultation with an experienced Schaumburg divorce lawyer, contact the Delaney Heckman We routinely handle matters in DeKalb County and nearby jurisdictions.